manfredsteger/polly/docs/SELF-HOSTING.md

-# KITA Poll - Self-Hosting Guide
+# Polly - Self-Hosting Guide

-This guide covers deploying KITA Poll on your own infrastructure, including universities, government organizations, and private data centers.
+This guide covers deploying Polly on your own infrastructure, including universities, government organizations, and private data centers.

 ## Table of Contents